sharwari09/sp19-281-mavericks/ProjectJournal.md

      event that they want to host.
    - The service will contain API implementation of creating events and storing them into the MongoDB cluster.
 3. Browse Event - Thol
-4. Booking event - Sayali
+4. Booking event - (Owner: Sayali)<br>
+   - This microservice handles booking of an event on our app.
+   - The user can book the ticket and process it with payment
+   - The service will contain API implementation of booking the events and storing them into the MongoDB cluster.
 5. Dashboard - Arihant

 # Minutes of Meeting